mjordan/riprap/README.md

 ## Riprap's REST API

-> Note: Currently, Riprap's REST API can only be used with the `PluginPersistToDatabase` plugin.
+> Note: Riprap's REST API can only be used with the `PluginPersistToDatabase` plugin.

 Riprap provides an HTTP REST API, which will allow external applications like Drupal to retrieve fixity check events for specific Fedora resources and to add new and updated fixity check data.
 For example, a `GET` request to: